Chapter Three... Where's My Hat?

 It can be scary, but it happens every day.
 You begin waiting tables.
 Then one day you manage the others who are waiting tables.
 Your tasks grow larger, and as you learn the ropes, people learn to trust you with more duties.

 One day there comes a point when you have a chance to run the entire operation.
 And you ask yourself, is this something I really want to do?
 You're pretty sure it will consume your life.
-Chances are, it will define you, also.
+Chances are, it will also come to define you.

 Will there be three segments or five, or maybe just one long segment?
 Will each segment follow Freytag’s Pyramid, a dramatic structure that storytellers have used for centuries: exposition, rising action, climax, falling action, resolution?